bparanj/crystal/computer/memory/dual-channel.md

    - For dual channel to function, memory modules must be installed in pairs with matching capacities, speeds, and ideally, the same manufacturer and model.
 These pairs are typically installed in specific slots, which are often color-coded on the motherboard to indicate channel pairs.

 3. **Interleaving**:
    - Data is interleaved between the two channels, meaning consecutive chunks of data are alternately placed in each channel.
-This improves efficiency and helps the system to better utilize the available bandwidth.
+This improves efficiency and the system better utilizes the available bandwidth.

 ### Benefits of Dual Channel: